Praising Harris as "joyful warrior," Emhoff shows personal side in DNC speech

 "As I got to know her better and just fell in love fast, I learned what drives Kamala.
 And it's what you've seen over these past four years and especially these past four weeks," Emhoff said.
 "She finds joy in pursuing justice.
 She stands up to bullies, just like my parents taught me to.
 She likes to see people do well, but hates when they're treated unfairly."

-He lauded Harris for standing up against antisemitism and all forms of faith.
+He lauded Harris for standing up against antisemitism and all forms of hate.

 "Her empathy is her strength," Emhoff said, calling her a "joyful warrior."